 Persons with various types of disabilities may need an assistance animal in their home to have an equal opportunity to use and enjoy their housing.
 These disabilities may or may not be known or obvious to a housing provider.

-What is an Assistance Animal
+What is an Emotional Support Animal

 Assistance animals do work, perform tasks, assist, and/or provide therapeutic emotional support for individuals with disabilities that affect major life activities.
 A trained service animal is considered an assistance animal.
 They are not pets and generally are animals commonly kept in the household.